Auditing with the 5 Moments for Hand Hygiene Tool (HHCApp)

 All facilities should be aware of their jurisdictional and organisational requirements when planning measurement of their hand hygiene program.
 A number of audit tools are available which can be used or modified as desired.
 Hand hygiene compliance audits should only be undertaken by trained and validated gold standard or general hand hygiene auditors.

-In accordance with Advisory 20/01, health service organisations which are being accredited to the National Safety and Quality Health Service Standards are required to collect hand hygiene compliance data for national hand hygiene audits, unless exempted by the state and territory regulator
+Health service organisations which are being accredited to the National Safety and Quality Health Service Standards are required to collect hand hygiene compliance data for national hand hygiene audits, unless exempted by the relevant state and territory regulator.
+Health service organisations should refer to current NSQHS Advisories regarding any changes to this requirement.

 Submitting data to the National Audit